-Maryland law presumes that you are totally and permanently disabled if you completely lose the use of both arms, eyes, feet, hands, or legs, or any two of those body parts combined.
-Other injuries may also qualify, but only if they prevent you from performing any type of work.
-PTD benefits are paid as long as you are totally disabled—potentially for life.
+Maryland law presumes that you're totally and permanently disabled when you've completely lost the use of both hands, arms, feet, legs, or eyes, or any two of those body parts.
+Other permanent impairments may also qualify, but only if they prevent you from performing any type of work.
+Permanent total disability benefits will continue as long as you are totally disabled—potentially for life.
 (Md.
 Code, Lab. & Emp. §§ 9-636, 9-637, 9-638 (2023).)